web3-authn/tatchi/docs/deployment/cloudflare-github-actions-setup.md

 For Cloudflare Pages (and Netlify), the SDK can emit a `_headers` file at build time so you don’t have to hand‑craft COOP/COEP and Permissions‑Policy headers.

-- Ensure your Vite app includes the build plugin:
+- Ensure your app includes the build plugin:

-  - File: examples/vite-secure/vite.config.ts:1
+  - File: examples/tatchi-docs/vite.config.ts:1
   - Import: `tatchiBuildHeaders` from `@tatchi/sdk/plugins/vite`
   - In `plugins`, add `tatchiBuildHeaders({ walletOrigin: env.VITE_WALLET_ORIGIN })`